MurageKabui/AISR/README.md

 # SnoreToast-UDF
-An AutoIt wrapper around snoretoast ,  a CLI to provide native windows notifications.
+An AutoIt wrapper around snoretoast , a CLI for native windows notifications.